ogdenpm/intel80tools/src/makefile.md

 * **FTNFLAGS** - common options for fort80 - **print**, **object** and **workfiles** should
 		not be included as they are used internally
-* **PLMFLAGS** - common options for plm80 - **print** and **object** should not be included as they are used internally
+* **PLMFLAGS** - common options for plm80 - **print** and **object** should not be included as they are used internally.
+Set to code if not defined
 * **LINKFLAGS** - common options for link - **map** and **print** should not be included as they are used internally
 * **LOCATEFLAGS** - common options for locate - **print** should not be included